phantomcyber/splunk-soar-sdk/docs/getting_started/testing_and_building.rst

 Because of this, you should ensure that your ``uv.lock`` is always up to date.

-Installing and running the app
+Installing and Running the App
 ------------------------------

 Now you can install the app in your Splunk SOAR platform to test how it works.
 You can do this by using the web interface of the platform.